Nightowl222c/Nightowl222c/README.md

 - 👋 Hi, I’m @Nightowl222c
 - 👀 I’m interested in webdevelopment & network security.
-- 🌱 I’m currently working mostly on React & Next.js projects.
+- 🌱 I’m currently working mostly on Python, PowerShell, SQL-Automations & React projects.

 <!---
 Nightowl222c/Nightowl222c is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.